DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders

 Finally, we present the newly developed DIRESA DR technique.
 As one of the goals of this technique is to search for similar patterns, the distance between points in the original space should be reflected in their latent-space counterparts.
 Moreover, to provide insight into a system's dynamics, the latent space should relate to a hierarchy of modes of variability, a kind of non-linear generalization of PCA.
 The AE should fulfil the following requirements (Figure \ref{fig:AErequirements}):

-\begin{enumerate} \item Reconstructed dataset as close as possible to the original dataset \item The distance between points in the original space is reflected in their distance in latent space \item The latent components are independent of each other \item The latent components are ordered in terms of importance \end{enumerate}
+\begin{enumerate} \item Reconstructed dataset as close as possible to the original dataset; \item The distance between points in the original space is reflected in their distance in latent space; \item The latent components are independent of each other; \item The latent components are ordered in terms of importance. \end{enumerate}

+The last three requirements focus on capturing the essential structure and relationships within the data in a lower-dimensional space, while the first one is specific to autoencoders.
 The DIRESA architecture (Figure \ref{fig:siamtwin}) fulfils the above requirements.
+The original dataset $\mathbf{X}= \left(\mathbf{x}_i\right)_{i=1\ldots n}$, with $n$ the number of data points, is encoded by the encoder $ f_{\theta}$, parametrized by $\theta$, into a latent representation $\mathbf{Z}$

+where $L$ is the number of latent components.
+The decoder $ g_{\phi}$, parametrized by $\phi$, decodes the latent dataset back into the original space

 As in a standard AE, the reconstruction loss enforces the first requirement.
-We use the MSE between the original data, fed into the encoder, and the decoder output as reconstruction loss.
+We use the MSE between the original data, fed into the encoder, and the decoder output as reconstruction loss